Coomaditchie United Aboriginal Corporation is committed to:

 Providing welfare services to the local Koori community including early intervention and support services for young mothers and their children, assistance with housing, legal and health issues, supporting people in education and employment and general welfare support and referral services.

-Offered in partnership with the Smith Family, the Learning Club provides a safe and supportive out-of-school learning environment where local primary or secondary students participate in activities that develop their academic skills, such as homework, numeracy and literacy.
+Offered in partnership with the Smith Family, the Learning Club provides a safe and supportive out-of-school learning environment where local primary or secondary students participate in activities that develop their academic skills, numeracy and literacy and receive help with their homework.
 Coomaditchie Learning Club runs on Monday afternoon during term time throughout the school year and is free for all students to attend.

 Through regular attendance at our Learning Clubs, local students are able to enhance their learning and development skills.
 Students’ involvement with Learning Clubs enables them to access local volunteer tutors who have appropriate skills and knowledge to support Club activities.